Russia claims Bucha civilian massacre faked as a "provocation" as outrage builds over Ukraine war atrocities

 On Monday, Russian officials denied civilians were killed in Bucha.
 The Russian defense ministry claimed the gruesome scenes in Bucha were faked by Ukrainian forces as a "provocation."
 It has become a common refrain from Moscow, issued after previous alleged atrocities came to light in this war, and during Russia's long involvement in Syria's brutal civil war.

-Russian Foreign Minister Sergey Lavrov on Monday dismissed the reports of a "fake attack" in Bucha and said Russia was demanding "an urgent meeting of the Security Council on this particular issue because we see such provocations as a direct threat to international peace and security."
+Russian Foreign Minister Sergey Lavrov dismissed the reports of what he called a "fake attack" in Bucha and said Russia was demanding "an urgent meeting of the Security Council on this particular issue because we see such provocations as a direct threat to international peace and security."

+But the United Nations human rights chief was among those voicing horror at the scenes from Bucha on Monday.

+"I am horrified by the images of civilians lying dead on the streets and in improvised graves in the town of Bucha in Ukraine," the U.N.'s Michelle Bachelet said in a statement.
+"Reports emerging from this and other areas raise serious and disturbing questions about possible war crimes, grave breaches of international humanitarian law and serious violations of international human rights law."

 As Williams reported, the Russian soldiers accused of massacring unarmed civilians in Bucha and elsewhere in Ukraine will likely never be brought to justice.